-- ‘Urchin’ sports a deep red to purple hue and spiny-looking petals that make it resemble the sea creature it’s named after.
+- ‘Urchin’ sports a deep red-to-purple hue and spiny-looking petals that resemble the sea creature it’s named after.

 Not surprisingly, ball dahlias bloom in the shape of a sphere — though some varieties may have a slightly flattened face — and have fully double blossoms.
 Petals usually grow in a spiral pattern and may have blunt, indented, or rounded margins.
 Ray florets may be mostly involute for most of their length, or fully involute for half of their length.

 Popular ball dahlia varieties include: